wfxcode/SSLAR/README.md

 ![Fig2.jpg](dataset.jpg)

-We provide a dataset for PBMC(smart-seq) as an example.
+We provide a dataset for mouse visual cortex as an example.

 ## Intsall
 The version under development is available on GitHub and can be installed as follows: